Homeowners Insurance

 Renters Insurance: The Policy Most Tenants Skip

-This is the one that frustrates me.
-Roughly 55% of renters in the United States don’t carry renters insurance — and most of them either think it’s unnecessary, think their landlord’s policy covers them, or simply haven’t gotten around to it.
-All three of those reasons leave them completely exposed.
+This is the one that frustrates me most.
+Roughly 55% of renters in the United States don’t carry renters insurance, and most of them either think it’s unnecessary, believe their landlord’s policy covers them, or simply haven’t gotten around to it.
+All three of those assumptions leave them completely exposed.

-Let me be clear: your landlord’s insurance covers the building.
+Let me be direct: your landlord’s insurance covers the building.
 That’s it.
-If your apartment is burglarized and a thief takes your laptop, TV, and jewelry — your landlord’s policy pays zero toward replacing those items.
-If a kitchen fire destroys your furniture and clothing — your landlord’s policy pays zero.
-If a guest trips in your apartment and sues you — your landlord’s policy provides zero defense.
+If your apartment is burglarized and a thief takes your laptop, TV, and jewelry, your landlord’s policy pays nothing toward replacing those items.
+If a kitchen fire destroys your furniture and clothing, the landlord’s policy pays nothing.
+If a guest trips in your apartment and sues you, the landlord’s policy provides zero defense.

-A renters policy (HO-4) covers three things: your personal belongings against theft, fire, vandalism, and other covered perils; your liability if someone is injured in your unit or if you accidentally damage someone else’s property; and additional living expenses if a covered event forces you out temporarily.
+A renters policy (HO-4) covers your personal belongings against theft, fire, vandalism, and other covered perils.
+It also covers your liability if someone is injured in your unit or if you accidentally damage someone else’s property.
+And it pays additional living expenses if a covered event forces you out temporarily.

-The cost?
-Typically $15–$30 per month.
-That’s it.
-For less than the price of a streaming subscription, you get $20,000–$50,000 in personal property coverage and $100,000+ in liability protection.
-The value proposition is honestly absurd — and yet more than half of renters go without it.
+The cost is typically $15–$30 per month.
+For less than the price of a streaming subscription, you get $20,000–$50,000 in personal property coverage and $100,000 or more in liability protection.
+The value proposition is striking, and yet more than half of renters go without it.

 ⚡ Pro Tip

 If you rent and also have a car, bundle your renters and auto policies with the same carrier.
 The bundle discount (typically 5–15%) often makes the renters policy virtually free after savings on your auto premium.
+Insurers like State Farm, Allstate, and USAA all offer multi-policy discounts that work this way.
 It’s one of the easiest financial wins available.

 Landlord Insurance: What Property Owners Need

-If you own a property and rent it to tenants, a standard homeowners policy doesn’t apply — because you’re not living there.
-You need a landlord policy (sometimes called a rental dwelling policy or DP-3), which is specifically designed for investment properties.
+Own a property and rent it to tenants?
+A standard homeowners policy doesn’t apply, because you’re not living there.
+You need a landlord policy (also called a rental dwelling policy or DP-3), which is specifically designed for investment properties.

-A landlord policy covers the building’s structure against covered perils — fire, wind, hail, vandalism — similar to a homeowners policy.
+A landlord policy covers the building’s structure against covered perils, fire, wind, hail, vandalism, similar to an HO-3.
 It also includes liability coverage protecting you as the property owner if a tenant or visitor is injured due to a property condition (defective stairs, faulty wiring, slip-and-fall hazards).
-And it covers loss of rental income if a covered event makes the property temporarily uninhabitable.
+Loss of rental income coverage is typically included as well, paying out if a covered event makes the unit temporarily uninhabitable.

-What a landlord policy does NOT cover: the tenant’s personal belongings, the tenant’s personal liability, or damage caused by the tenant (that’s a security deposit and lease enforcement issue, not an insurance claim).
-This is exactly why landlords should require tenants to carry their own renters insurance — it fills the gap that the landlord’s policy intentionally leaves open.
+What a landlord policy does NOT cover: the tenant’s personal belongings, the tenant’s personal liability, or damage caused deliberately by the tenant.
+Intentional tenant damage is a security deposit and lease enforcement issue, not an insurance claim, and that distinction matters when you’re deciding how large a deposit to require.
+This gap is exactly why landlords should require tenants to carry their own renters insurance.
+It fills what the landlord’s policy intentionally leaves open and reduces the chance of disputes after a loss.

 Landlord inspecting a multi-unit rental property that requires specialized landlord insurance coverage